Mar Vista Animal Medical Center

 If you plan to declaw your cat, you may want to ask your veterinarian about the pain relief plan they expect to utilize so you know what to expect.

 It is important that litter not get impacted in the declaw incisions during the recovery period.
 Shredded paper is the usual recommendation during recovery and some cats simply will not use shredded paper.
 The recycled newspaper litters are an excellent alternative.
 The only litter problem one might expect would be lack of acceptance of a new litter during the recovery period.
-Declawed cats do not loose their litter box instinct.
+Is there likely to be a more long term, litter box aversion?
+No studies show declawed cats are likely to toilet inappropriately.
+Some studies show an increased risk and some studies show no increased risk.
+An owner survey by Bennett and Houpt in 1988 actually found fewer behavior problems in declawed cats compared to claw intact cats.

 DECLAW METHODS